outworkers/phantom/README.md

 You can get in touch via the [newzly-phantom](https://groups.google.com/forum/#!forum/newzly-phantom) Google Group or via the below listed emails.

-We are also extremely grateful if you add your company to our list of adopters, as it makes it easy for us to further increase adoption, contributions and make phantom even more awesome.
+We are also extremely grateful if you add your company to our list of adopters, as it makes it easy for us to further increase adoption, contributions and make phantom better and better.

 Adopters